 Offers of places on the KEAP and Sports Scholarships are subject to pupils passing the 11+ Entrance Examination and demonstrating outstanding sporting achievement or potential at the Physical Assessment morning.
 Successful applicants will be expected to contribute significantly to School sports in at least two disciplines, representing King’s and attending team practices, as well as acting as a role model for sporting excellence and behaviour.
 From Year 10 onwards, it may be possible for pupils to represent the school in just one sport, due to specialisation.
 There will be an annual review of sporting achievement and commitment, which may lead to the withdrawal of the Scholarship or place on the KEAP.

-If you wish your child to be considered for a Sports Scholarship or a place on the Elite Athlete Programme, please complete the KEAP/Scholarship Application Form and return it to the Admissions Department prior to the deadline of Friday 18 January 2019.
+If you wish your child to be considered for a Sports Scholarship or a place on the Elite Athlete Programme, please complete the KEAP/Scholarship Application Form and return it to the Admissions Department prior to the deadline of 8 January 2020.
 The application form requires applicants to outline their interests and achievements in sport.
 Applications may also submit up to two references from coaches at clubs or their current school.
-There will then be a shortlisting process, with a number of applicants invited to participate in the Physical Assessment morning on Friday 1 February 2019.
+There will then be a shortlisting process, with a number of applicants invited to participate in the Physical Assessment morning on Fri 31 January 2020 (tbc).
 The Physical Assessment morning will involve practical testing of fitness and athleticism followed by sport specific observations to assess skills and response to coaching.

 Sport Scholarships and KEAP Application Form